jaredcroyle/jaredcroyle.com-v2/README.md

 - Styling/theme values
 - GraphQL queries and build configuration

-If you reuse significant portions of this code or design, please credit both Brittany’s original work and this repo.
+If you reuse significant portions of this code or design, please credit both Brittany’s original work and this repo :)